 - Where does the wool come from?

 - What are the origins of the materials you use?

-- Where are the products in your catalog made?
+- Where are your products made?

 What does GOTS certification mean?

 GOTS (Global Organic Textile Standard) is a repository that defines the criteria for qualifying textiles as organic.
 This ranges from raw material harvesting to ecologically and socially responsible manufacturing, to labeling.
 GOTS allows full traceability of cotton in all stages.